 #3 Miradouro da Graça

-Its official name is Miradouro Sophia de Mello Breyner Andresen – it’s a romantic pine shaded terrace with the 18th century church Igreja da Graça located directly behind it and great views to the castle.
+Its official name is Miradouro Sophia de Mello Breyner Andresen – it’s a romantic pine shaded terrace with the 18th century church Igreja da Graça located directly behind it and providing great views to the castle.

 You can find plenty more here and each one of them offers something different!